 - Do you have a solid marketing team with key players in every position?

 - Are there weaknesses in your marketing organization or game plan that hinder your company’s chances for success?

-B2B marketing is tough, but it is even tougher if you fail to do a periodic marketing assessment.
-The good news is that your marketing assessment doesn’t have to be based on tons of data.
-So grab a cup of coffee, put your email on hold and spend a few minutes pondering the state of your marketing effectiveness.
+This is just a small portion of what we go through when we do a complete revenue assessment – but it still has value.
+B2B marketing is tough, but it is even tougher if you fail to ask the relevant questions on a regular basis.
+The good news is that your quick marketing assessment doesn’t have to be based on tons of data.
+So put your email and IM on hold and spend a few minutes pondering the state of your marketing effectiveness.